pcardotatgit/lab_simulator-002/README.md

 You can **stop the flask application** thanks to the [ Close App ] button in the web GUI, or by typing Ctrl+C into the application console.

-## Start the simulator when python package and modules are already installed :
+## How to Start the simulator when python package and modules are already installed :

 Open a CMD console into the code folder and type :